bigbluebutton/bigbluebutton.github.io/_posts/2018-06-22-greenlight-v2.md

 bbb-conf --secret
 ```

-In your `env` file, set the `BIGBLUEBUTTON_ENDPOINT` to the URL, and set `BIGBLUEBUTTON_SECRET` to the secret.
+In your `.env` file, set the `BIGBLUEBUTTON_ENDPOINT` to the URL, and set `BIGBLUEBUTTON_SECRET` to the secret.

 ### Verifying Configuration

-Once you have finished setting the environment variables above in your `env` file, to verify that you configuration is valid, run:
+Once you have finished setting the environment variables above in your `.env` file, to verify that you configuration is valid, run:

 ```
-docker run --rm --env-file env bigbluebutton/greenlight:v2 bundle exec rake conf:check
+docker run --rm --env-file .env bigbluebutton/greenlight:v2 bundle exec rake conf:check
 ```

-If you have configured an SMTP server in your `env` file, then all four tests must pass before you proceed.
+If you have configured an SMTP server in your `.env` file, then all four tests must pass before you proceed.
 If you have not configured an SMTP server, then only the first three tests must pass before you proceed.

 ## 4. Configure Nginx to Route To Greenlight